BonkMasterMord/CPE-487/README.md

     SIGNAL ball_y : STD_LOGIC_VECTOR(10 DOWNTO 0) := CONV_STD_LOGIC_VECTOR(300, 11);
   ```
 - ** Scoring mechanism for when the ball reaches the left or right of the board**
+- Essesntially we had an offscreen std_logic trigger that would go off everytime the ball reaches the end of the board with the condition that the game is still on
 ```
  IF ball_x + bsize >= 800 THEN -- bounce off right wall
             ball_x_motion <= (NOT ball_speed) + 1; -- set hspeed to (- ball_speed) pixels